Colosseum

 There is no true skip-the-line access at the Colosseum.
 Every visitor must pass through security checks, and these cannot be bypassed.

-• you reserve a specific entry time for the Colosseum
+• reserves a specific entry time in advance

-The ticket line is usually the biggest source of delay, especially in peak season.
-Booking ahead is the most reliable way to save time.
+The on-site sales desk is the biggest source of delay, especially between April and October.
+Reserving a time slot in advance is the most reliable way to save time.

-Do You Need to Book Colosseum Tickets in Advance?
+Do You Need to Book Colosseum in Advance?

-In practice, yes — especially if the Colosseum is a priority.
+In practice, yes, especially if the Colosseum is a priority on your itinerary.

 • you are visiting Rome between April and October

-• you are travelling on a weekend or holiday
+• you are travelling on a weekend or Italian holiday

 • you have limited time in the city

-Same-day availability is unpredictable, and popular ticket types often sell out days in advance.
+Same-day availability is unpredictable and popular entry types often sell out days ahead.

 • the Colosseum (with a reserved time slot)